 Sometimes those strangers will hear you cry, because you’re going to cry, it’s going to happen.
-Okay, maybe guys will say they don’t ever cry, but they too feel sad.
+Okay, maybe guys will say they don’t ever cry, but they feel sad too.
 Homesickness happens.
+Adjusting to college life isn’t easy.
 It may not strike you in the first week or even the first year, but at some point you’re going to realize that the great part about high school was that at the end of the day, you got to go home.

-In high school, your classmates stay just that—the people you sit next to, talk to, and maybe stress with in class.
+In high school, your classmates stay just that, the people you sit next to, talk to, and maybe stress with in class.
 If you see them outside of the classroom, it’s 100 percent your choice unless they happen to be your neighbor.
-And you only have a few neighbors, so it’s normally not a big deal.
+And you only have a few neighbors, so it’s normally not that big of a deal.